Instructors can request access to the Casebook Instructor's Guide on AccessPharmacy. Email User Services (email@example.com) for more information.

 Manic episodes first occurred while he was in college, leading to psychiatric admissions at ages 21 and 23 for acute mania.
 Patient was treated with haloperidol and lithium, with adequate response and discharged on both occasions after about a month.
 Adherence to outpatient treatment has been inconsistent, with several documented missed appointments and prescription refills.

 He also receives outpatient treatment for migraine headaches and shift work disorder.

 Patient is disheveled with pungent body odor.
 He is pacing the room, waving his hands in the air and preaching in an elated, loud, sing-songy voice.
 He is wearing a dirty t-shirt and jeans.
 When asked how he felt, he stated, “Playful, with intense clarity, sharp, spiffy, and clean.”
 He then became hostile and angry, insisting that he be discharged before sunrise or he would “be tormented by the demons forever.”
 He claims to have witnessed spirits that attached themselves to various people and that now control their thoughts and actions.
 He spoke in long run-on sentences with many political, religious, and sexual references.
 He was very difficult to interrupt.
-For example, at one point he stated, “Can’t you see, or are you an idiot?!
-I am being persecuted by the evil spirits I ...
+For example, ...